usdoj-crt/beta-ada/_pages/topics/intro-to-ada.md

 **General requirement:** public transit systems must provide people with disabilities an equal opportunity to benefit from their services.

 **Note:** Private transit systems are also covered by the ADA.
-For more information, see the section <a href="#businesses">Businesses that are open to the public</a> below.
+For more information, see the section <a href="#businesses-that-are-open-to-the-public">Businesses that are open to the public</a> below.

 **How to file a complaint:** [File a complaint with the U.S. Department of Justice](https://www.ada.gov/filing_complaint.htm) or [with the Federal Transit Administration](https://www.transit.dot.gov/regulations-and-guidance/civil-rights-ada/file-complaint-fta).
 {% endcollapsible %}